marcgibbons/django-rest-swagger/docs/schema.md

 Django REST Swagger includes two renderers; the `OpenAPIRenderer` and the `SwaggerUIRenderer`.

-The `OpenAPIRenderer` is responsible for generating the JSON spec, while the `SwaggerUIRenderer` renders renderers the UI (HTML/JS/CSS).
+The `OpenAPIRenderer` is responsible for generating the JSON spec, while the `SwaggerUIRenderer` renders the UI (HTML/JS/CSS).

 **Note:** to render the UI, both renderers must be included.
 The `OpenAPIRenderer` may be used on its own if you wish to host the UI independently.